thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

 The following command sequence by which you will add a second (and subsequent) rails app gets repetitive for a bit.

-1. First, create the app by entering the command:
+1. First, create the app:

         cd ~/www
         rails new stocks_app -T --database=postgresql